snotskie/ttrpg/md/index.md

 <!-- _class: rules -->

 - **Attempting Capture:** When a summon attempts to capture an opposing summon, they move backward on the number line any amount.
 Then, that opposing summon performs a Check where the target is equal to the number of spaces moved backward.
 If they fail, they are non-lethally removed from the Endeavor.
 Then regardless of the Check's result, the current round immediately ends.
 - **Summoners Summon but Don't Move:**  Summoners do not have a position on the number line, but they still act in the Endeavor, performing Check and Contest rolls as usual.
-If a summoner would gain advantage movement, they instead add another summon aiding them to the number line at position $0$.
+If a summoner would gain advantage movement, they instead add another summon on their side, placing it on the number line at position $0$.
 The more advantage movement a summoner would have gained, the more powerful the summon added.
-Any other movement a summoner would gain, such as from resolving Focal or Side Actions, they choose a summon aiding them to gain that movement instead.
+Any other movement a summoner would gain, such as from resolving Focal or Side Actions, they choose a summon on their side to gain that movement instead.
-- **Initial Summons:** Each summoner begins the Endeavor with two summons aiding them at position $0$ on the number line.
-Moreover, if a summoner goes an entire round without a summon aiding them on the number line, they add one at position $0$ at the end of the round.
+- **Initial Summons:** Each summoner begins the Endeavor with two summons on their side at position $0$ on the number line.
+Moreover, if a summoner goes an entire round without a summon on their side, they add one at position $0$ at the end of the round.
 - **End Condition:** The end condition for the Endeavor depends on the scene in question.
 However, generally a summoner wins a Clash Endeavor when one of their summons reaches at least a predetermined point on the number line, or when their summons have captured at least a predetermined number of opposing summons.

 ### GM Guide: Stats for Summons